 MY FAVOURITE THINGS

 I really love my more unique pieces – those bowls I have found in antique and second-hand stores.
 They’ve become part of my signature.
-Styling, combined with variety of angles, helps to produce a mixture of finished images without breaking the bank on props.
+Styling, combined with variety of angles, helps to produce a mixture of finished images without breaking the bank on newborn photography props.

 Take some time to think about your style and your needs the next time you’re considering adding items to your collection.